Be Patient while menu loads

 Quick & Flupke on cloud

-Although best known for the Adventures of Tintin, Hergé also wrote a series of 310 short comic strips known as Quick & Flupke (Quick et Flupke in French and Kwik en Flupke in Dutch) about two street urchins in Brussels named, of course, Quick and Flupke.
-The two boys unintentionally cause trouble, leading to annoyance with their parents and the police.
-In addition, Hergé also wrote three Jo, Zette and Jocko adventure stories, spread across five books.
+Although best known for the Adventures of Tintin, in the 30's Hergé also wrote a series of 310 short comic strips known as Quick et Flupke about two street urchins in Brussels.
+"Quick" was the name of a friend of Herge; "Flup" in Flemish is the diminutive for Philip and "ke" means little so Flupke means "little Philip."
+The two boys unintentionally cause trouble, often aggrivating their parents, neighbors, shopkeepers, and the police.

 Tintin Magazine, Dec 1950

-Years later between 1985 and 1991, 253 of Hergé's strips were re-issued in 12 hardcover volumes.
+A few years later between 1985 and 1991, 253 of Hergé's strips were re-issued in 11 hardcover volumes, 48 pages each, published by Casterman.
 Interestingly, the first book in the new series, Haute Tension, is not by Hergé but by Johan de Moor, the son of Hergé's assistant Bob de Moor.
 It has an additional 23 strips, for a grand total of 276 in the 1985-91 series.

 Click on any cover for a large view of the book.